MicrosoftDocs/bot-docs/articles/bot-service-debug-cortana-skill.md

 * Check if your invocation name meets the [guidelines][InvocationNameGuidelines].
 If your invocation name is longer than three words, hard to pronounce, or sounds like other words, Cortana might have difficulty recognizing it.
 * If your skill uses a LUIS model, make sure you [enable speech recognition priming](~/bot-service-manage-speech-priming.md).

-See the [Enable Debugging of Cortana skills][Cortana-Debug] for additional troubleshooting tips and information on how to enable debugging of your skill in the Cortana dashboard.
+See the [Enable Debugging of Cortana skills][Cortana-TestBestPractice] for additional troubleshooting tips and information on how to enable debugging of your skill in the Cortana dashboard.

 ## Next steps